Dictator's son a front-runner as Filipinos elect next leader | Politics

 Still more challenging problems include a sagging economy, deeper poverty and unemployment, decades-long Muslim and communist insurgencies.
 There will likely also be questions over how to deal with calls demanding the prosecution of outgoing populist leader Rodrigo Duterte, whose anti-drug crackdown has left thousands of mostly petty suspects dead and sparked an investigation by the International Criminal Court.

-Duterte's daughter, southern Davao city Mayor Sara Duterte, has topped surveys as Marcos Jr's vice-presidential running mate in an alliance of the scions of two authoritarian leaders who had long been in the crosshairs of human rights groups.
+Duterte's daughter, southern Davao city Mayor Sara Duterte, has topped surveys as Marcos Jr's vice-presidential running mate in an alliance of the scions of two authoritarian leaders who concern human rights groups.
 The tie-up has combined the voting power of their separate northern and southern political strongholds, boosting their chances but compounding worries of human rights activists.

 “History may repeat itself if they win,” said Myles Sanchez, a 42-year-old human rights worker.
 “There may be a repeat of martial law and the drug killings that happened under their parents.”
 Sanchez said the violence and abuses that marked the martial-law era under Marcos and Duterte's drug war more than three decades later victimised loved ones from two generations of her family.
 Her grandmother was sexually abused and her grandfather tortured by counterinsurgency troops under Marcos in the early 1980s in their impoverished farming village in Southern Leyte province.